marcverhagen/pages-test/docs/0.2.0/index.md

 This assumes that [https://schema.org/Clip](https://schema.org/Clip) defines all the features used in the *properties* dictionary.
 One little disconnect here is that in MMIF we insist on each annotation having an identifier in the *id* property and as it happens [https://schema.org](https://schema.org) does not define an *id* attribute, although it does define *identifier*.

-The CLAMS Platform does require that a URL like [https://schema.org/Clip](https://schema.org/Clip) actually exists, but if it doesn't users of an application that creates the *Clip* type will not necessarily know exactly what the application does.
+The CLAMS Platform does not require that a URL like [https://schema.org/Clip](https://schema.org/Clip) actually exists, but if it doesn't users of an application that creates the *Clip* type will not know exactly what the application creates.

 ## 3. MIFF Examples

-To finish off this document we provide some examples of complete MMIF documents.
-We have the following examples:
+To finish off this document we provide some examples of complete MMIF documents:

 | example                                                   | description                                                  |